How to file a Request for Reconsideration (RfR)

 - Start the Process

-The RfR gives you an opportunity to have us review your assessment in detail, free of charge, to determine if it is accurate.
+The Request for Reconsideration gives you an opportunity to have us review your assessment in detail, free of charge, to determine if it is accurate.
 During the review, you may be able to provide new information or correct inaccurate information that has played a part in the assessment.
 In this way, concerns may be resolved without the need for an appeal.

 You may also file an appeal of MPAC’s assessment with the Assessment Review Board (ARB).
-The ARB is an independent tribunal (decision-making body) of the Ontario Ministry of the Attorney General.
+The Assessment Review Board is an independent tribunal (decision-making body) of the Ontario Ministry of the Attorney General.

-However, if your property, or a portion of it, is classified as residential, farm or managed forests, you must first file an RfR with MPAC before you are eligible to appeal to the ARB.
+However, if your property, or a portion of it, is classified as residential, farm or managed forests, you must first file a Request for Reconsideration with MPAC before you are eligible to appeal to the Assessment Review Board.

 - are the property owner